Culver Upper Camp 2016: June 18 - July 29

 The Bronze Tuxis is the goal for new Third Classmen, the Silver Tuxis is for Second Classmen, and the Gold Tuxis is reserved for graduating First Classmen.

-The Tuxis is a progressive achievement that requires students to experience all facets of the Upper School program.
+The Tuxis is a progressive achievement that requires students to experience all facets of the Upper Camp program.
 It is not necessary to excel in any one area, but students must reach a certain standard in all areas.
 The requirements for the Silver Tuxis are more difficult than the Bronze Tuxis, just as the Gold Tuxis has the most stringent requirements of all.
 The pursuit of the Tuxis medal is optional, but ultimate promotion and selection for leadership positions do hinge on individuals successfully pursing their Tuxis medal.